We help make the financial side of getting a divorce as simple as possible, whilst retaining what you deserve.

 When a relationship breaks down, the family home is often the most contentious issue.
 Arguments erupt over everything from who will continue to live in the house, how the money should be divided upon the sale and even who actually owns the property.

 For example, if the property is owned solely by one party, the other party may say that they are entitled to a share of the property due to the fact that they have contributed towards the mortgage.

 Unlike married couples, there is no specific law in England and Wales designed to deal with separating cohabiting partners.
-Again, it is worth repeating that there is no common-law partner.
+Again, it is worth repeating that there is no legal common-law partner meaning.

 In the instance described above, various property law rules could come into play, none of which were designed with cohabiting partners in mind.
 Cohabitees do not have the same legal protections which their married counterparts benefit from.

-This is another question we hear a lot when discussing the common-law partner myth.
+This is another question we hear a lot when discussing the common-law partner meaning.
 The answer is a simple no.

 Cohabiting couples who are not married will not have the right to apply for spousal maintenance if their relationship breaks down.